bootstrapworld/curriculum/lessons/Data-Science/histograms/langs/en-us/slides.md

 In your own words, can you explain how histograms and bar charts are different?

 <!--
 Bar charts are used for categorical data, showing the count for data in each category.
-Histograms are used for quantitative data, showing the distribution of the datapoints across the range.
+Histograms are used for quantitative data, showing the distribution of the data points across the range.

 *Common Misconceptions*
 Note that intervals on this display include the left endpoint but not the right.
 If we included the right endpoint and someone had 0 teeth, we’d have to add on a bar from -5 to 0, which would be awfully strange!